reem-shaikh/70DaysOfCode/notes/aptitude/networking/README.md

 Application layer protocols:
 - HTTP - used for data transfer on web pages
-- HTTPS - used for secure data transfer on web pages
+- HTTPS - used for secure data transfer on web pages Any time someone uses a website with a URL that starts with HTTPS, he is on a site with SSL/TLS.

+- SSH (secure shell host) - same as HTTPS but uses username/password authentication system to establish a secure connection. more secure.

 - FTP - used for file transfer
-- SSH (secure shell host) - used for 2 computers to communicate and share data
-- NFS - allows a user on a client computer to access files over a network

-NFS is often used with Unix operating systems (such as Solaris, AIX, HP-UX), Apples macOS, and Unix-like operating systems (such as Linux and FreeBSD).
+- NFS - allows a user on a client computer to access files over a network NFS is often used with Unix operating systems (such as Solaris, AIX, HP-UX), Apples macOS, and Unix-like operating systems (such as Linux and FreeBSD).

 - DHCP - used for allocating IP addresses to devices on your network
 - SMTP (simple mail transfer protocol) - used for sending email
 - POP3 / IMAC - protocols used for recieving email